-In third stanza of ‘Evening Song’ the speaker picks up where she left off, adding to the descriptions the statement that the sun is very far away.
+In the third stanza of ‘Evening Song,’ the speaker picks up where she left off, adding to the descriptions the statement that the sun is very far away.
 Too far to deserve one’s attention.
 She adds on to this statement that it is impossible for anyone to really know how far away the stars are, or where the light originates.
 By addressing this, she is encouraging the reader and her intended listener to come to the same conclusion she has.
 That there is nothing worth spending one’s time on aside from love.

 One thing of all dim things I know is true,